jrdnwrth/artificial-intelligence/language.md

 ### Breakdown

 >These are my definitions.
-Not necessarilly english grammer**
+Not necessarily english grammar**

 **Noun**: Reference a type of object.